 PHES is a not-for-profit company limited by guarantee, and is owned entirely by its member HE institutions.
 It is a shared service that provides the legal framework for different HE sector organisations to be run effectively, share staff and operational resources.
-There are currently six sector organisations under the PHES ‘umbrella’;
+There are currently seven sector organisations under the PHES ‘umbrella’:

 - Association of University Directors of Estates (AUDE)

 - British Universities Finance Directors Group (BUFDG)

 - Council for Higher Education Internal Auditors (CHEIA)

 - Higher Education Strategic Planners Association (HESPA)